itsecgary/garyblog/content/writeups/HSCTF2020/index.md

 draft: false
 hidemeta: false
 comments: false
-description: "A writeup of some challeges from HSCTF2020"
+description: "A writeup of some challeges for HSCTF2020"
 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: false